jeremylynch83/drjeremylynch/_combined_master.md

 ## Surgical clipping

-Treatment began in the 20th century with open surgery.
 Surgeons performed clipping, placing a small metal clip across the aneurysm’s neck to seal it.
 Open surgical clipping of intracranial aneurysms was pioneered in the early twentieth century, with Walter Dandy performing the first successful neck-clipping in 1937.
 Early procedures carried high risks because of poor visualisation, limited clip designs and inadequate anaesthesia.
 The introduction of the operating microscope in the late 1950s allowed surgeons to work with far greater precision, while the development of refined craniotomy approaches and more sophisticated clip designs reduced complications and improved vessel preservation.
 Advances in angiography, CT and MR imaging, along with intraoperative fluorescence techniques, further enhanced accuracy and safety.
 Modern anaesthesia and intensive care support also played a crucial role in lowering mortality.
 Over the decades, these innovations transformed clipping from a hazardous operation into a reliable and effective treatment, though its role has more recently been shared with less invasive endovascular methods.

 ## Endovascular treatment